-LOVE TO LEARN currently employs eight part-time staff.
+LOVE TO LEARN currently employs six part-time staff.

-Faaduma Mahamoud has previously worked as a Teaching Assistant, and has particular experience supporting children with special educational needs.
-Faaduma speaks Somali and Arabic.
+Faaduma Mahamoud is a former teaching assistant, and has particular experience supporting children with special educational needs.
+At Love to Learn, she is a case worker focusing on parental engagement and support.
+She speaks Somali and Arabic.

-Mery Mekonen is a caseworker specialising in support for unaccompanied asylum seeking children.
+Mery Mekonen is a caseworker who works primarily to support unaccompanied asylum-seeking children.
 She is currently on maternity leave.
 Mery speaks Tigrinya, Amharic and German.

-Ahmed Omar works with Harris Academy Battersea and also runs an after-school study group for boys.
+Ahmed Omar works with secondary school children in Battersea and runs an after-school study group for boys.
 Ahmed speaks Somali and specialises in maths and science.
-Ahmed works on the Learning Spaces Project along with Sophie Roumat.

 Sophie Roumat has a background in refugee advice & advocacy and ESOL teaching.
 She matches mentors with newly-arrived unaccompanied asylum-seeking children with minimal English.
 Sophie speaks French and has an LLB and Masters degree in Law.

 Nadine Ballantyne co-ordinates our Homework Clubs and summer activities.
 Nadine has worked with refugees for over ten years.
 She has been with Love to Learn for 8 years, and previously set up and ran projects in secondary schools to support newly-arrived pupils and their families with the charity Salusbury WORLD.
 Nadine studied Psychology and Spanish as well as a Masters in Psychotherapeutic Care with Refugees.
 She speaks German and Spanish.

 Molly Daniel works on our Homework Clubs and summer activities with Nadine